ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-`IndexedStateT` does not have a `MonadState` when `S1 != S2`, although it has a
-`Monad`.

 `IndexedStateT` tidak mempunyai instans `MonadState` bila `S1 != S2`, walaupun
 mempunyai `Monad`.

-The following example is adapted from [Index your State](https://www.youtube.com/watch?v=JPVagd9W4Lo) by Vincent Marquez.
-Consider the scenario where we must design an algebraic interface for an `Int`
-to `String` lookup.
-This may have a networked implementation and the order of
-calls is essential.
-Our first attempt at the API may look something like:

 Contoh berikut diadaptasi dari presentasi [Index Your State](https://www.youtube.com/watch?v=JPVagd9W4Lo)
 oleh Vincent Marquez.
 Bayangkan sebuah skenario dimana kita harus mendesain antarmuka